 Violinist Jonian Ilias Kadesha has Greek-Albanian roots.

 His playing is characterized by stylistic accuracy in the interpretation of early to contemporary works, and in the exactness of his articulation.
-With boundless imagination of sound, Kadesha is always in search of something new.
+With a boundless imagination of sound, Kadesha is always in search of something new.

 He is a prizewinner of the Deutscher Musikwettbewerb, Windsor International, and the Leopold Mozart Violin Competitions.